Droyer's Point: Roosevelt Stadium

 The stadium was also the home field of the Jersey City Giants, and was used for seven "home" games by the Brooklyn Dodgers during their last couple of seasons in Brooklyn, 1956 and 1957.
 On April 18, 1946, Roosevelt Stadium hosted the Jersey City Giants' season opener against the Montreal Royals, marking the professional debut of the Royals' Jackie Robinson.
 The stadium also hosted boxing bouts including fight with Max Baer, "Two Ton" Tony Galento, Marcel Cerdan and Tony Zale.
 In 1950, Sugar Ray Robinson defended his welterweight title; in 1951, Jersey Joe Walcott beat heavyweight champion Ezzard Charles.
 During the 1970s the stadium was used every summer as a major concert venue with performances by the Grateful Dead, Allman Brothers Band, Beach Boys, Eric Clapton, Tony Bennett, and Crosby, Stills, Nash and Young, among others.
 In November 1982, the Jersey City Council voted to demolish the stadium.
 It was demolished in 1985.

 Transportation

-The district is served by the A&C Bus Corporation with service to Journal Square via West Side Avenue.
+The district is served by New Jersey Transit buses with service to Journal Square via West Side Avenue.
 There is discussion to extend the Hudson Bergen Light Rail from the current West Side Avenue (HBLR station) terminus to a location near the waterfront, but there is no projected date for the project.
 The Danforth Avenue Station is located about a mile to the east.
 Direct commuter bus service to Manhattan is provided by privately operated NYC Commuter.